pyrrhamide/mission-website/content/en/post/2021-04-14-my-site-must-be-instagramable/index.markdown

 3. In the same folder, I copied the `content/home/projects.md` widget file.
 4. There were two subfolders `external-project` and `internal-project` left, I moved them to the landing page folder `my-projects`.
 5. Almost done.
 I had to redirect the top bar to the landing page folder, rather than to the homepage widget (before I forget, now may be the time to deactivate the widget in `content/home/`).
 I went to `config/_default/menus.yaml` and changed the url to `'my-projects/'`.
-And then tada!

 You can change the setup of your widget page by editing the `content/home/projects.md` widget file.